Jacob-OTW/BCOTI/README.md

 8. Insert the push-button into the slot on the bottom of the shell, and fix it in place with the nut and washer.

-9. Wrap the O-Ring around the CameraCage, and insert the camera module, then fix in place with atleast 2x of the screws (I used the top ones on the side)
+9. Wrap the O-Ring around the CameraCage, and insert the camera module, then fix in place with least 2x of the screws (I used the top ones on the side)

-10. Check if the camera cage can be fully inserted without putting presure on the display FPC or any components inside the shell.
+10. Check if the camera cage can be fully inserted without putting pressure on the display FPC or any components inside the shell.

 11. Insert the 11x heat inserts into the holes with your soldering iron.

 12. Attach the Lens clip, Periscope, and Camera cage with the 11x M2x4 screws.

-13. Attach the unit to your NV device and check the allignment of the image.
+13. Attach the unit to your NV device and check the alignment of the image.
     1. Attach the unit like shown in the picture, so hanging straight down from your NV unit
     <br>
     <img src="Resources/Assembly_Steps/Allignment_check_oriantation.jpg" alt="bottom_hanging allignment" width="450"/>

-    2. If the thermal image is too far left or right, check that the that the camera cage is properly installed.
-This usally isn't an issue.
+    2. If the thermal image is too far left or right, check that the camera cage is properly installed.
+This usually isn't an issue.

     3. If the thermal image is too far up or down, you'll need to reprint the camera cage with a different offset.
 1.5° down worked pretty well for me so far, but you can adjust it in the `Parameters` of the FreeCad file, then exporting the `CameraCage` again.
 If the image is too far up, then you need to reduce the angle, so that the camera looks up slightly more.
 If the image is too low, the angle needs to increase.
     <br>
-    repeat this step until the unit is alligned well enough.
+    repeat this step until the unit is aligned well enough.